 How do you avoid Dark Mode turning your beautifully crafted brand into a hideous nightmare?
 We look at how you can avoid the pitfalls and regain control of your digital brand identity.

 With overwhelming benefits such as improving focus, reducing eye strain, and lowering energy consumption, it’s no wonder users are falling in love with Dark Mode.
 In 2020 Android Authority reported 91.8% of users now choose it where offered.
 But how do you avoid it turning your beautifully crafted brand into a hideous nightmare?
 We look at how you can avoid the pitfalls and regain control of your digital brand identity.

 Build it into your brand strategy

-Take Dark Mode into consideration from the beginning, include it as part of your initial branding exercise, or latest brand iteration.
-While Dark Mode naturally enhances some brands that use a darker look and feel to create drama, it can really reduce the emotional power and connection of some colour palettes.
+Take Dark Mode into consideration from the beginning, and include it as part of your initial branding exercise, or latest brand iteration.
+While Dark Mode naturally enhances some brands that use a darker look and feel to create drama, it can reduce the emotional power and connection of some colour palettes.
 Define how you would like your palette to be used in digital collateral, especially email and social.
 If you have a more muted palette to inspire a calm or homely feeling, you may want to weight it with extra white to balance out the black of the UI that will be displaying your content.
 If you have a very vibrant palette you may want to include some desaturated colours that are less harsh when against black.